HevLfreis/Where/README.md

 1. GET
 Example:  `http://where.seeleit.com/?lng=100&lat=100`
 2. POST
 Send post request to  `http://where.seeleit.com/`.
-In post method, your data in post request must contain the following two values: `{'lng': 100, 'lat':100}`
+In post method, your data in post request must contain the following two params: `{'lng': 100, 'lat':100}`

 ## Return value
 The service will return the top2 nearest positions correponding to your request in json format:
-for example
+For example
 `{
   "locations": [
     [